Mary Stalcup Markward: Career

 Mr. Velde: Yes.
 Was the Progressive Party infiltrated by the Communist Party after it was organized, or was the Communist Party responsible for the beginning of the Progressive Party organization?

-Mrs. Markward: I don't belieA'e the Progressive Party could have been organized without the energy and activity of various Communists in Maryland and the District of Columbia.
+Mrs. Markward: I don't believe the Progressive Party could have been organized without the energy and activity of various Communists in Maryland and the District of Columbia.
 They decided it was a desirable organization, and put everything they had to see that it was organized.
 Several committees, known as political action committees, were set up on city and district levels, and the people on those committees were to see that the Progressive Party did function.

 Mr. Velde: Did any of the funds of the Communist Party go into the campaign of the Progressive Party?

 Mrs. Markward: I don't know one way or another.